Sw4mpf0x/Kraken/README.md

 admin:2wsxXSW@

+Password change and add user functionality can be found at localhost:8000/admin

 ## Usage

 To get started, make your way over to Web Scout's Setup page.
 Web Scout is what you will use to scan for and review the web interfaces available to you on a given network.
 Currently, this requires the XML file from the following Nmap scan: